maciekgrzybek/mg-personal-website/src/content/homepage.md

-Copysrc/markdown-pages/post-1.md: copy code to clipboard
 ---
-title: "Maciej Grzybek - JS Dev"
+title: Homepage
+path: homepage
 ---

+## Subtitle

-Some text about me
+Some text about mesasd